tgraupmann/UnityWebGLSpeechSynthesis/README.md

 The example panel shows speech synthesis working in edit and play modes.

 The panel example uses the `EditorProxySpeechSynthesisPlugin` to proxy the speech api in `edit` mode.

+## Example06 - No GUI

+The scene is located at `Assets/WebGLSpeechSynthesis/Scenes/Example06NoGUI.unity`

+The example source is located at `Assets/WebGLSpeechSynthesis/Scripts/Example06NoGUI.cs`.

 # Support